qualiu/msr/README.md

 - Don't color matched text: **-C**  (`Faster` to output, and **must be set** for `Linux/Cygwin` to further process).
 - Output summary `info` to **stderr** + **hide** `warnings in stderr` (like BOM encoding): **-I** : Like **-I -C** or **-IC** or **-J -I -C** or **-JIC** etc.
 - Use **--force** to force replace BOM files which header != 0xEFBBBF (if UTF8 encoding is acceptable).
+- Use `--keep-color` on Windows/MinGW if you want to keep color for pipe or output file.
+- Use `--unix-slash 1` to output forward slash (`/`) of file paths on Windows (`msr`/`nin` accepts 2 types of slash: `'/'` and `'\'`).
+- Use `--exit number/Math/Regex` to change exit code, like:
+  - Use `--exit gt255-to-255` for Cygwin/Linux/MacOS shell.
+  - Use `--exit gt127-to-127` for MinGW on Windows.
+  - It's **not recommended** to set global MSR_XXX environments in your machine, because this may cause errors for other people/machines.
+    - You can set environment temporarily(like [vscode-msr](https://marketplace.visualstudio.com/items?itemName=qualiu.vscode-msr)) in a command line or in a script header like:
+      - `export MSR_EXIT=gt0-to-0,le0-to-1`  (this will change to `traditional return value style`).
+      - This is safe (only impact 1 script) + Convenient yourself if you're used to traditional usage.

 ## Scenario Glance